shibin-george/pygmy.com/README.md

-# 677 Lab 3

-This is the Git repo for 677 Lab 3.
-See https://marcoserafini.github.io/teaching/distributed-os/spring20/labs/lab3.html for a description of the lab.
-The lab is due on Apr 24th, 11:59 pm.
-Prior to submitting your project, replace this README file with the one that explains how to setup and run your code.
-Be sure to provide enough details fo us to run it in order to grade it.
+# The new pygmy.com

+## How to run?
+Please see the "How to run?" section of the [Design Document](https://github.com/ds-umass/lab-3-lab-3-george-raghavan/blob/master/docs/DesignDoc.pdf) for detailed instructions on how to deploy the servers, how to run the client-side command-line based program, and how to run the experiments (cache-consistency, fault-tolerance/recovery), and how to run the dockerized pygmy.com !